 - Click the below link to know about Marketing Cloud & Salesforce connection in detail

 - CRM should be connected to Marketing Cloud.
 Kindly refer to the following trailhead for more details.

-1. For this integration guide, considering Contact object records but users can replicate on Lead object records too.
+1. For this integration guide, consider Contact object records but users can replicate on Lead object records too.

-After configuring data use purpose records and system preferences, the Consent matrix for Contact record in Salesforce (CRM ) will be as follows –
+After configuring data use purpose records and system preferences, the Consent matrix for Contact records in Salesforce (CRM ) will be as follows –

-2. In the Cloud Compliance – Integration fields section on the Contact record page, some field’s values will be auto-populated.
-Here ‘Sales-Phone’ is having the status as Opt-In which is the basic consent given by that contact during the lead generation process.
-So whatever is the End date of this ‘Sales-Phone’ consent, it will be propagated to the custom Consent Date field created on Contact object.
+2. In the Cloud Compliance – Integration fields section on the Contact record page, some field values will be auto-populated.
+Here ‘Sales-Phone’ is having the status of Opt-In which is the basic consent given by that contact during the lead generation process.
+So whatever is the End date of this ‘Sales-Phone’ consent, it will be propagated to the custom Consent Date field created on the Contact object.

-In the following screenshot, ‘Sales-Phone’ is a date field showing the End date for the consent given which is Opt-In and ‘Sales-Email’ a date field showing consent End date which is Opt-Out currently.
-‘Privacy Site URL’ will be populated with a URL that will be pointing towards the Self Service Portal related to the Contact.
+In the following screenshot, ‘Sales-Phone’ is a date field showing the End date for the consent given which is Opt-In, and ‘Sales-Email’ is a date field showing the consent End date which is Opt-Out currently.
+‘Privacy Site URL’ will be populated with a URL that will be pointing toward the Self-Service Portal related to the Contact.
 All this data propagation is controlled by Cloud Compliance.